 Explore Mindful Schools’ upcoming events, workshops, and trainings to expand your mindfulness practice and teaching.
 We offer programming for all levels of experience.

-Supporting Schools, Now.
+We’re Supporting Schools, Now.

-Educators, take a deep dive into the research, practice, and experience of self-compassion in this 6-week course led by researcher and author, Kristin Neff, PhD.
+Educators, take a deep dive into the research, practice, and experience of self-compassion in this 6-week online course led by researcher and author, Kristin Neff, PhD.
 Enhance your well-being and revitalize your deep motivation for helping others.

-Did you know we offer Group Discounts?
+Did you know we offer extra support for schools?

 Why Mindful Educators?